nos3curity/Null-Hound/README.md

 ## Overview

 **Hound** is a research framework for **AI-driven code security auditing** that mirrors how expert auditors actually think, learn, and collaborate.
-Instead of spamming shallow hypotheses or rigidly parsing syntax trees, Hound builds **flexible cognitive models** of a system that accumulate, adapt, and get refined over time.
+Instead of spamming shallow hypotheses or rigidly parsing syntax trees, Hound builds **flexible cognitive models** of a system that accumulate, adapt, and get refined over time (see the [blog post](https://muellerberndt.medium.com/unleashing-the-hound-how-ai-agents-find-deep-logic-bugs-in-any-codebase-64c2110e3a6f) for details).

 Agents reason across **abstract business logic and concrete code details**, capturing assumptions, invariants, and observations into evolving **knowledge graphs**.
 These graphs are dynamic relational models that change as the audit deepens.
 The process mirrors real audit teams: weeks of cumulative understanding, targeted hypotheses, and collaborative review that surface **deep, business-logic vulnerabilities** missed by pattern-matching tools.